abrahamsangha/ttb-label-checker/README.md

 ## Future Enhancements

+### Polished Design System and UI

+Due to time constraints, the UI is very minimal.
+The loading UX could be greatly enhanced.
+The mobile UX is functional but basic.

 ### LLM-Based OCR

 The codebase includes support for alternative OCR implementations.
 A `LlmOCR` class could be added to use vision-capable LLMs (GPT-4 Vision, Claude) for potentially more accurate text extraction.